dylandibeneditto/pyteach/README.md

 python tutor/tutor.py
 ```

+Open your editor to the `challenge.py` file in the new `pyteach` folder.
-> Now you can code out the challenge in the `challenge.py` file
+Now you can code out the challenge in the `challenge.py` file.

+> The runner calls the function in the `challenge.py` file, so there's no need to create a main function

 ### Testing your `challenge.py`